sameerean/vagrant-django/README.md

 # vagrant-django
-A simple Django Application - to be used for the IaC projects, for deployment automation
+A simple Django Application - to be used for the IaC projects, for deployment automation.
+You may start the dev environment as a virtual machiine using vagrant and connect to it using Visual Studio Code Insiders via SSH and use it as local, if you do not want to pollute your host machine.

+## Pre-requisites

+Vagrant, so install it

 ## Starting the virtual machine with vagrant